ricardomm7/leaflink/docs/sprintC/us028/01.requirements-engineering/Readme.md

-# US028 - List the tasks assigned to myself
+# US028 - List the entrys assigned to myself

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Collaborator, I wish to consult the tasks assigned to me.
+As a Collaborator, I wish to consult the entrys assigned to me.

 ### 1.2.
 Customer Specifications and Clarifications